wp-plugins/wp-auto-affiliate-links/readme.txt

 If you encounter any problem with the plugin, please contact us using the form at http://autoaffiliatelinks.com and we will help you to solve your issue.
 It has been reported that some lightbox plugin my be interfeering with our plugin.

 == Changelog ==

+= 3.10.3 =
+* Rearrenged keyword suggestion and removed short ( under 5 chars ) and all numeric keyphrases

+= 3.10.2 =
+* Removed some debug leftover code

 = 3.10.1 =
 * Hide the advanced features if the api key is not set